DarshanKalburgi19/Cybersecurity-Labs/Broken_Brute_Force_Protection_IP_Block.md

 ---

 ## Key Takeaways
-- Brute-force protection must be tied to the specific user, not just the IP
+- Brute-force protection must be tied to the specific user, not just the IP.
-- Authentication logic must not reset security counters globally
+- Authentication logic must not reset security counters globally.
-- Understanding application logic is more important than tool usage
+- Understanding application logic is more important than tool usage.
-- Small logic flaws can completely bypass security controls
+- Small logic flaws can completely bypass security controls.